“The armor of a man shall not be on a woman, and neither shall a man

-the clothing of a woman..”
+wear the clothing of a woman..”
 (Deut.
 22:5 Masoretic Hebrew Text).
 The Greek translation of this verse also agrees with the above translation from the Hebrew text.

 man and the woman to be exchanging outfits.
 If someone was pursuing a soldier, that soldier could hide by pretending to be

 a woman.
 The woman could hide her hair inside the soldier’s helmet if she has long hair or didn’t cut it; thus

 I don’t believe the Aramaic translation